-Advanced Studies in Counseling: Post-Master's Graduate Certificate focused on Couples and Family Therapy
+Advanced Studies in Counseling: Couples & Family Therapy

-- The Professional Counselor Licensure Bill requires counselors in the field to have 60 graduate credits.
-Most Counselor Education/Counseling graduate programs require only 48 credits
+- The Professional Counselor Licensure Bill requires counselors in the field to have 60 graduate credits, most Counselor Education/Counseling graduate programs require only 48 credit.

 - In addition, school counselors in the public schools in Pennsylvania must fulfill the ACT48 professional development requirements, which can be satisfied with the completion of six graduate credits every five years.

-- Finally Licensed Professional Counselors and National Certified Counselors must complete professional development requirements every five years
+- Licensed Professional Counselors and National Certified Counselors must complete professional development requirements every five years.

 Shippensburg University reserves the right to cancel any courses due to insufficient enrollment or other unforeseen circumstances.

 CNS 528 Assessment from a Family Systems Perspective (3 credits)

 This course is not intended to explore psychometric theory but rather to introduce students to contemporary models and strategies for integrating appropriate assessment measures into work with children, couples and families.
 Diagnostic, evaluative and treatment assessment paradigms will be explored as they pertain to family systems based counseling.
 Current controversies about assessment in family systems counseling will be discussed.